Mailroom Morning Routine

 - We pick up both 345 (University) and 347 (Residential) mail.
 Sorting of all the incoming mail takes place each morning and continues until the mail is completely received from all couriers and delivered.
 More information regarding our campus delivery schedule can be found here on my Daily Delivery Schedule page, and more information regarding the residential mail can be accessed on my residential mail page.

 - Sometimes we get a lot of mail, and sometimes we don’t get very much at all.
-Rather than go into written detail on why this can take so long, just click on the thumbnail pictures below.
+Rather than go into written detail on why this can take so long, go visit our Instagram page linked below.
 A picture is worth a thousand words and all that.

 Much of the rest of the mail is received between 9:00am and 2:00pm, and delivery time depends on multiple factors including, but not limited to…